MirzaHilmi/Airline-Reservation-Database/README.md

 ## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+This project is licensed under the terms of the MIT License.

+**What does this mean?**

+The MIT License is a permissive open source license that allows you to use, copy, modify, merge, publish, distribute, and/or sell copies of the software, as long as you include the original copyright and license notice in any copies or substantial portions of the software.